“Do I have to tell people about my diagnosis?”

 Impulsive decisions can make us feel powerless.
 Even if we ignore the possible negative consequences of the decisions, simply feeling that we did something we couldn’t notice …

-Impulsivity in ADHD is characterized by a shortened pause between impulse and action: a bright flash that leads immediately to behaviour before you can fully consider it. …
+Impulsivity describes a group of traits.
+In ADHD, it is characterized by a shortened pause between impulse and action: a bright flash that leads immediately to behaviour before you …

 A verbal shutdown might appear to be “nothing” from the outside, but actually, a lot is going on beneath the surface.
 Language, speech, even just on the technical side, …